tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the key agreement.
 The server can now compute the shared secret (the premaster secret).
-At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the premaster secret.
-The remainder of the server's handshake messages will be encrypted using that key.
+At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the premaster secret (via the "handshake master secret").
+The remainder of the server's
+handshake messages will be encrypted using that key.

 Following these messages, the server will send an EncryptedExtensions